marcus-deans/Chess-Game/doc/PLANNING.md

 > what parts of the project do you want to spend more or less effort on (game complexity or variety, viewer, engine, etc.)?

+Good program design.
+Scalable back-end.
+Flexibility and extendability to create more games based on the API we created.

 ## Project Extensions

 > what extensions to the project would be most interesting/useful?
 Basic: